Saleslogix/argos-saleslogix/README.md

-# Infor CRM Mobile
+# Infor CRM SLX Mobile
-argos-saleslogix utilized the [argos-sdk](https://github.com/Saleslogix/argos-sdk) to form the Infor CRM Mobile application.
+argos-saleslogix utilized the [argos-sdk](https://github.com/Saleslogix/argos-sdk) to form the Infor CRM SLX Mobile application.
 It includes list, detail, and edit views for most of the core CRM entities, such as Accounts, Contacts, Tickets, Leads, Opportunities, and Activities.
 Additional entities are available if the back office extensions (BOE) integration is enabled.

 ## API/Documentation
-The Infor CRM Mobile team maintains an "argos" documentation site available [here](http://developer.saleslogix.com/argos/).
+The Infor CRM SLX Mobile team maintains an "argos" documentation site available [here](http://developer.saleslogix.com/argos/).
 Additional guides are also available on the [argo-sdk](https://github.com/Saleslogix/argos-sdk/wiki) wiki.
 A sample customization is available [here](https://github.com/Saleslogix/argos-sample).

 Also check out our new [Youtube Channel](https://www.youtube.com/channel/UCd6F-RBx63U0ARXOwj4KoFQ/videos)!